Humpy-JBRM/http-attenuator/README.md

 Point your prometheus config at http://{GATEWAY_ADDRESS}/metrics to start scraping.

+If you add a header to your request of:

+    X-Migaloo-Tag: foo

+then this tag is available as a prometheus label.

 ### RBAC, Access Control and PBAC
 Role-based access control is built-in to the attenuator so you can easily control access to services.